-When we were children, most of us can relate to playing outdoors, we would explore, play games, and catch bugs to show to our playmates and parents.
+As children, most of us can relate to playing outdoors, exploring and catching bugs to show our playmates and parents.
 This natural curiosity for insects serves the science of ecology well, these creatures play an important role in ecosystems and their study helps us to better understand both the insects themselves as well as the environments in which they live.
-Insect Ecology of Streams, Forests, and Fields taught by Dr. David Hoekman of Southern Nazarene University provides such an opportunity, students delve into the world of insects gaining an in-depth understanding of insects and their role in ecosystems through this field based course.
+Insect Ecology of Streams, Forests, and Fields taught by Dr. David Hoekman of Southern Nazarene University, provides such an opportunity, students delve into the world of insects gaining an in-depth understanding of insects and their role in ecosystems through this field-based course.

-While studying, students will learn about the life history, behavior, and ecology of terrestrial and aquatic insects, as well as their role in pollination, herbivory, predation, agroecosystems, disease and vector epidemiology, invasion ecology, soil ecology, biodiversity, and freshwater ecology.
-Practical applications of the course include study of Integrated Pest Management (IPM) approaches to reduce negative impacts of pest species in agricultural, structural, and medical settings while preserving biodiversity and ecosystem functionality.
+While studying, students will learn about the life history, behavior, and ecology of terrestrial and aquatic insects and their roles in pollination, herbivory, predation, agroecosystems, disease and vector epidemiology, invasion ecology, soil ecology, biodiversity and freshwater ecology.
+Practical applications include study of Integrated Pest Management (IPM) approaches to reduce negative impacts of pest species in agricultural, structural, and medical settings while preserving biodiversity and ecosystem functionality.

-Practical field skills will be learned in Insect Ecology of Streams, Forests, and Fields with ample time spent exploring and collecting insects at local parks and nature areas such as Sleeping Bear Dune National Lakeshore, Harwick Pines State Park, and Bear Lake Bog, to name a few.
-Come study insects and broaden your understanding of biology and ecosystems next summer with Au Sable!
+Practical field skills will be learned in Insect Ecology of Streams, Forests, and Fields with ample time spent exploring and collecting insects at local parks and nature areas such as Sleeping Bear Dunes National Lakeshore, Bear Lake Bog and Grass River Nature Area, to name a few.
+Come study insects and broaden your understanding of biology and ecosystems this May!

 Register for this, or any of our college summer courses, by clicking here.